raphdraft1/ExcelTranslator/README.md

-A simple python script that allows the user to input an excel file and recieve the file back translated in english
+A simple python script that allows the user to input an excel file that is in chinese and recieve the file back translated in english